Our application policy

 - On receipt of the application, the Trust assesses eligibility and carries out due diligence checks based on the supporting documents supplied.
 We also consider the fit of the proposal to the charity’s grant giving aims.

-- Eligible applications typically receive a visit or follow-up phone call by a member of staff to discuss their application in more detail.
+- Shortlisted applications typically receive a visit or follow-up Teams call by a member of staff or an independent grant assessor to discuss their application in more detail.
 This provides us an opportunity to find out more about your organisation.
+We may request further information following the conversation with you.

-- The Philanthropy Committee comprises at least two trustees (one acts as the Chair) who review the applications.
-They may call upon external experts or others who bring knowledge of particular communities or areas as well as hearing further from the Grants team.
-Any commentary from staff is for guidance only.
+- Our Trustees may call upon external experts or others who bring knowledge of particular communities or areas as well as hearing further from the Grants team.

-- An assessment summary of all eligible applications with recommendations for funding are put forward to the full Trustee meetings.
+- An assessment summary of all eligible applications with recommendations for funding are put forward for Trustee approval.
 The Trustees’ decision is final.

 -

-Dependent on the level of funding, formal grant agreements may also be issued to successful applicants.
+Dependent on the level of funding, a grant Offer Letter (for grants under £25,000) or a formal Grant Agreement (for grants over £25,000) will be issued to successful applicants.

 -